Shoreditch Area Guide

 I invested in property here as its so close to Canary Wharf, easy access to Bank, and the future Crossrail – so far I’m not disappointed! – Amir .

 You can never get bored in Shoreditch, there’s always something new to see and try in the area – Omar.

 An increasing number of homebuyers and renters are turning their heads to Shoreditch when it comes to property search.
 The area offers a diverse mix of classic London townhouses, modern apartments and converted warehouses.
 It is a neighbourhood where massive regeneration plans sit smartly right next to historic buildings.

 From breath-taking modern flats to stunning Victorian houses, we’re bound to find you your ideal property in the East London area.

-Kingsley Hamilton Estates is proud to present this premium 12th-floor, south-facing one bedroom apartment at the brand new development Goodman's Fields, which would be completed in Q2 2020.
+Kingsley Hamilton Estates is very proud to present this premium 12th-floor, south-facing one bedroom apartment at Berkeley's off-plan development Goodman's Fields, which would be completed in Q4 2019.